 Employees are urging their employers to take a flexible, fresh and dynamic approach to help them tackle stress, with almost half of workers wanting a yoga and meditation room and exercise facilities to help relieve stress; heating and ventilation, quiet working areas and breakout spaces are also high on the list.

-In this insight, we take a look in further detail, at ways and methods to improve your own mental well-being.
+In this insight, we look in further detail, at ways and methods to improve your own mental well-being.

-Stress, loneliness, inactivity, lack of sleep are just a number of reasons why you may be suffering.
+Stress, loneliness, inactivity and lack of sleep are just a few reasons why you may be suffering.
 No matter the reason, it can be helpful to remember that you deserve to feel good and there are steps you can take, both in the workplace and outside, to improve and maintain your mental health.